jontgon/Assignment_2/README.md

 of a region decreases, so too will the number of weather stations.
 The vector visualization below displays the location of all weather stations in Canada.
 Notice the decrease in weather station density as the latitude increases.
-This distribution could inadvertently comprimise climate models that rely on the observations from these weather stations.
+This distribution could inadvertently comprimise climate models that are based on the observations from these weather stations.